funbox/phantom-lord/README.md

 Headless Chromium will save the space and parse the string as “17 640”.

 **NB**.
 If the text content of an element contains non-breaking spaces they will be replaced with regular spaces by Phantom Lord (e.g. when using `waitForSelectorText`).
-So, if some tests fails with the error like this:
+So, if some tests fail with the error like this:

 ```
 Error: Expected text of '.dialog__content p' to be 'Do you want to delete your profile?', but it was 'Do you want to delete your profile?'